There’s something rather satisfying about doing it yourself, isn’t there?

 The different types of coffee grinders

-On the simple end, you’ll find manual coffee grinders, which use the power of leverage (remember physics GCSE?) to crank a knob around an axle attached to some ridged gears, applying force to the beans and grinding them down into coarse coffee powder.
+On the simple end, you’ll find manual coffee grinders, which use the power of leverage (remember physics GCSE?) to crank a knob around an axle attached to some rigid gears, applying force to grind beans down into a coarse coffee powder.
 This then drops down into a cylinder that can then be emptied into your coffee-maker of choice.

 We’re big fans of the Hario Skerton hand grinder (conveniently available at our online shop).
 You’ll know Hario as the Japanese glassmaker responsible for some of the world’s best coffee filter jugs, cold brew pots, and all sorts of other gizmos.
 The Skerton is a small but perfectly formed ceramic and glass construction that serves as a great introduction to the joy of the home grind.